MessiDaGod/chris_stuart/Process.md

 ## Step 3 - Recover Data Using Full ADR File Sets (If Step 2 Fails)
 1) Using an Auto Data Recovery file-set to recover all but the last few hours of transactions.

-1) Using Windows Explorer open the folder where your QuickBooks Company (`.QBW`) file is stored (`QuickBooks\Company Files`).
+1) Using Windows Explorer open the folder where your QuickBooks Company (`.QBW`) and QuickBooks Company Transaction Log (`.QBW.TLG`) file is stored (`QuickBooks\Company Files`).

-2) Locate and open the `QuickBooksAutoDataRecovery` folder within your `QuickBooks\Company Files` folder.
+2) Locate and open the  `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder.

-3) Identify all files within the `QuickBooksAutoDataRecovery` folder – the number of files may vary depending on several factors.
+3) Identify all files within the `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder – the number of files may vary depending on several factors.
 (Files are typically produced every 12 hours.
 Newer files will have file extensions of .adr appended to their normal file extensions.
 Older files will have file extensions of `.adr.old` appended to their normal file extensions.
 Note the date, time, and size of each file.)

 4) Copy the file ending in `.QBW.TLG.adr` and return to your `QuickBooks\Company Files` folder.

+6) PASTE the file ending in `.QBW.TLG.adr` into the `QuickBooks\Company Files` folder.

-5) Paste the file you just copied into your `QuickBooks\Company Files` folder and `DELETE` your QuickBooks Company Transaction Log (`.QBW.TLG`) file from your `QuickBooks\Company Files` folder (since it's already been backed up in `QuickBooks\Company Files\Backup 01272025` folder - IMPORTANT - if this hasn't been done, make sure Step 0 was completed!!!)
+5) Since you have already backed up the `.QBW.TLG` to the `QuickBooks\Company Files\Backup 01272025` folder -  you can now safely `DELETE` your QuickBooks Company Transaction Log (`.QBW.TLG`) file from your `QuickBooks\Company Files` folder.

 6) Rename the `.QBW.TLG.adr` file so as to remove the `.adr` file extension.
 The renamed file should now only have an extension of `.QBW.TLG` (this file has now replaced your prior QuickBooks Transaction Log file).

 7) Open QuickBooks.

-8) Open your Company file – as you do this the QuickBooks Database Server will scan both the `.QBW` and `.QBW.TLG` files you just restored from the `QuickBooksAutoDataRecovery` folder and will confirm that both files have matching data.
+8) Open your Company file – as you do this the QuickBooks Database Server will scan both the `.QBW` and `.QBW.TLG` in the `QuickBooks\Company Files` folder with the files you just restored from the `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder and will confirm that both files have matching data.
 You file should open normally and you will be back in business as of the date and time of the files when they were replicated.

 9) Run the Verify Data utility, Review the QBWin.log if Verify Does not complete normally.